jamesturk/aows/docs/parsing/index.md

 # Comparing Parsing Libraries

 When people talk about Python libraries for writing web scrapers, they immediately think of [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).

-Nearly 20 years old, Beautiful Soup is one of the most well-established Python libraries out there.
-It's popular enough people were often surprised to find out that Open States didn't use it.
-We used [lxml](http://lxml.de/) instead, switching around the time of the somewhat fraught BeautifulSoup 4 transition.
-Over the years I developed my own opinions about the libraries, but for the purposes of this book wanted to check my own assumptions as well as the conventional wisdom about these libraries.
+Nearly 20 years old, it is one of the most well-established Python libraries out there.

+It's popular enough that I find that people are often surprised to learn there are alternatives.
+Personally, I switched to [lxml](http://lxml.de/) around the time of the somewhat fraught BeautifulSoup 4 transition and never really looked back.
+Part of my motivation for looking at these libraries is to see where they stack up in 2023.

 If you look on sites like Stack Overflow, the conventional wisdom is that Beautiful Soup is the most flexible, while lxml is much faster.
-Many of these answers are from about a decade ago though.
+While I expect this is still true, I'm curious to see how much has changed in the last decade.

 Furthermore, as of BS4, Beautiful Soup works as a wrapper around a number of different parsers.
 It's [documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-a-parser) explains how to pick a parser and offers some conventional wisdom about which you should pick.
 The default parser is [html.parser](https://docs.python.org/3/library/html.parser.html), which is part of the Python standard library.
 You can also use [lxml](http://lxml.de/) or html5lib.

 There's also a much newer kid in town, [Selectolax](https://github.com/rushter/selectolax).
+It's a wrapper around a new open source HTML parsing library and claims to be faster than lxml.

-I wanted to take a look at these three libraries and their various parsing engines to see how they stack up against one another.
+In this section, we'll be taking a look at how these libraries stack up against one another.

 We'll try to answer questions like: